-Department of Health and Human Services, Child Protection is party to the protocol for the Transfer of Child Protection Orders and Proceedings and Interstate Assistance (interstate liaison).
+The department is party to the Interstate Child Protection Protocol.
 All Australian states and territories and New Zealand are signatories to the protocol.
 The purpose of the protocol is to enable the ongoing protection of children subject to child protection orders or child protection intervention and the promotion of those children's best interests across state, and in the case of New Zealand, international boundaries.

 To be able to make a determination to allow a child subject to a child protection order to travel interstate (or to New Zealand), practitioners need to make an assessment of prospective carers and require police checks on any adults with whom the child may stay.
-In these instances practitioners can make a request through their divisional Interstate Liaison Officer (ILO) to undertake such tasks as assessment of prospective carers or police checks.
-Each division has a designated ILO who is responsible for managing all interstate requests for assistance.
 See advice Interstate requests on guiding principles and responsibilities in seeking assistance from interstate agencies and New Zealand relating to the movement of children from one jurisdiction to another.